pypyr/pypyr/README.rst

   steps:
     - name: my.package.another.module
       description: Optional Description is for humans.
-It's any yaml-escaped text that makes your life easier.
+                   Any yaml-escaped text that makes your life easier.
+                   Outputs to console during run-time.
+      comment: Optional comments for pipeline developers.
+Like code comments.
+               Does not output to console during run.
       in: # optional.
-In parameters are added to the context so that this step and subsequent steps can use these key-value pairs.
+In parameters are added to the context.
+          # this step and subsequent steps can use these key-value pairs.
         parameter1: value1
         parameter2: value2
       foreach: [] # optional.
 Repeat the step once for each item in this list.